pathunstrom/resume/technical-editing/Thunstrom-Piper-resume.md

 * Timesheet application for expert witnesses written in React and SQL
 * quoting and cost estimation tool for survey products written in RiotJS.
-  $500,000 annual revenue increase, 3% savings in operating costs per project).
+  $500,000 annual revenue increase, 3% savings in operating costs per project.
 * Various other projects assisting back office goals.

 **Python Developer** *Handshake* 2017